HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 (Graph Title: Pages using `preconnect`; Source: 06.15)

 Wow!
 Less than 2% of pages are using [`preconnect`](https://web.dev/uses-rel-preconnect)!
 Given that Google Fonts is at 75%, this should be higher!
-Developers: if you use Google Fonts, use `preconnect`!!
-Google Fonts, proselytize `preconnect` more!
+Developers: if you use Google Fonts, use `preconnect`!
+Google Fonts: proselytize `preconnect` more!

 In fact, if you're using Google Fonts go ahead and add this to your `<head>` if it's not there already: